JohanChane/fm.nvim/README.md

   "JohanChane/fm.nvim",
   config = function()
     require("fm").setup({
-      -- Only configure the tools you use; no need to configure all of them. tools = {
+      tools = {
         -- This configuration means: when pressing `o` in yazi, it will run the following command.
         -- The command is `yazi --chooser-file <choose_file> '<entry>'`